large-Scale Tv Dataset

 ts_transcript_ws.txt

-For the needs of visualization and testing, some samples (NEs and types with their related audio and video segments) are given in the next table.
+For understanding and testing purposes, a selection of samples (NEs and types with their associated audio, textual and video segments) is provided in the following table.

 NE Type Audio Text Video